HumanSignal/label-studio/docs/source/guide/start.md

 * The Label Studio web server always uses the `0.0.0.0` address to start.
 If you need to change it to `localhost`, set `--internal-host` from console arguments to `localhost` and the web server starts at `localhost`.

-* You can use `--port` or `PORT` environment var to set port for Label Studio web server.
+* You can use the `--port` or `PORT` environment var to set port for Label Studio web server.

 ## Run Label Studio with an external domain name